 Quartz is non-porous, which makes it one of the easiest countertop surfaces to maintain and clean.

-With any stone countertop it’s a good idea to clean up spills right away.
-Even though Quartz is non-porous and stain resistant, it is not stain proof.
+As with any stone countertop, it’s a good idea to clean up spills right away.
+Even though quartz is non-porous and stain resistant, it is not completely stain proof.
 Spills left to sit for long periods of time can cause discolorations.
 Plus, the longer a stain sits, the harder it becomes to clean.

-Many people use Windex® or similar cleaners to help shine their countertops, while this is okay for most Quartz, you should avoid cleaners with bleach or ammonia.
-Windex® for example come in an ammonia-free version.
+Many people use Windex® or similar cleaners to help shine their countertops, while this is okay for most quartz, you should avoid cleaners with bleach or ammonia.
+Windex®, for example, comes in an ammonia-free version.

-Quartz is an engineered stone, so it’s not 100% natural.
-Companies manufacture it.
-Different brands of Quartz may have slightly different instructions for care, so check with your manufacturer or installer to make sure you know the best methods for cleaning your countertops.
-If you have questions, give us a call at:316-946-0530
+Quartz is an engineered stone, meaning companies manufacture it, so it’s not 100% natural.
+Different brands of quartz may have slightly different instructions for care, so check with your manufacturer or installer to make sure you know the best methods for cleaning your countertops.
+If you have questions, give us a call at 316-946-0530.